StrangeRanger/bash-style-guide/docs/guidelines/style.md

 //// tab | Exported Variables

 - **Naming Conventions**: Use uppercase letters prefixed with `E_`, separating words with underscores (`_`).
-    - **Reason**: The` E_` prefix helps distinguish exported variables from constants and other environment variables, reducing the risk of conflicts.
+    - **Reason**: The` E_` prefix, combined with uppercase letters, signals that the variable is an exported variable.
+This helps distinguish it from constants and other environment variables, reducing the risk of conflicts.
     - **Example**:
         ```bash
         export E_PATH="$HOME/.local/bin/"
         ```
-- **Declaration**: Use export at the time of or immediately after variable assignment.
+- **Declaration**: Use `export` at the time of, or immediately after, variable assignment.
     - **Reason**: Explicitly exporting variables ensures they are available to child processes and other scripts.
     - **Example**:
         ```bash